cvidaillac/gittraining/README.md

 # gittraining

 > This is a step by step list of git commands to create and to update repository based on several cases.
+> As a sample, I'm updating this README.md file and adding screenshot files in it to manage different versions and updates.

 **Table of content:**
  - [TO CREATE A NEW REPOSITORY ON THE COMMAND LINE](#item-one)